SShahparnia/obsidian-notes/Leetcode Grind/Day 1 - Contains Duplicate & Valid Anagrams.md

 ## Mistakes or Traps:

-- one mistake i made at first was improper syntax
+- one mistake i made at first was improper syntax (nested for loops because I didn't take my time and think through what the logic of my code was actually doing).
+	- having a second nested for loop instead of the conditional results in updated the variable i instead of performing a comparison with the hashset

 ## Complexity: